 The post holder will be expected to provide Arboricultural technical advice to members of the public as well as partner organisations.
-They will also be expected to work with our planning department to review and update existing Tree Preservations Orders as well as collating information needed for applications and prosecutions.
+There will also be opportunity to work with our planning department to review and update existing Tree Preservations Orders as well as collating information needed for applications and prosecutions.

 A key part of the role will be the ability to maintain a cyclical tree inspection program.

 The successful applicant will have the opportunity to design their team’s work program as well as leading the review of the City’s tree and hedgerow strategy in line with national legislation.